MarkMichon1/BitGlitter-Python/README.md

 ### From physical barcodes to digital data transfer

 Whether it's barcodes at the store or QR codes you can scan with your phone- they both work on the same principle.
 Data is encoded into the black and white.
-You each think of each color as an abstraction for a binary value, so then when those colors are read in sequence, you can pull meaningful data from the image.
+You can think of each color as an abstraction for a binary value, so then when those colors are read in sequence, you can pull meaningful data from the image.
 I wondered how this concept could be improved upon, and I wanted a cool first project as an introduction to programming.
 BitGlitter was born.